Is El Boquerón Izabal worth visiting?

 Other places to visit near El Boquerón Izabal

-I’ll be writing more blog posts soon about nearby attractions, but be sure to check out Cascadas el Paraíso – a lovely hot spring waterfall, Castillo San Felipe, and the scenic town of El Estor.
+While you’re in the area, be sure to check out Cascadas el Paraíso – a lovely hot spring waterfall, Castillo San Felipe, and the scenic town of El Estor.
 (Though if you swim on the public beach, watch out for glass!)
+You can also have an exotic farm-to-table meal and fruit farm tour at Vivero Frutas del Mundo.

 El Boquerón Izabal is a fabulous place to visit.
 I can’t recommend it enough, especially the Reserva Natural Cañon Seacacar.
 I had a wonderful time there and would love to go back again.